Phoebe Johnson: Drink-drive victim's family back awareness plan

 "I went to the scene that morning and had a look myself.

-"The police had asked for our permission to use it for educational purposes because everything in the dash cam is what you shouldn't do as a driver.
+"The police had asked for our permission to use it for educational purposes because everything in the dashcam is what you shouldn't do as a driver.

 "We're happy for them to use it if it saves somebody else."